-This fourth-year required clerkship provides the student with clinical exposure, observation and training to further their understanding of cardiology.
+This fourth-year required clerkship provides students with clinical exposure, observation and training to further their understanding of cardiology.
 Students focus on the basic care, treatment and diagnosis of common cardiovascular illnesses in the adult patient to prepare for more advanced study of the discipline.
 Training emphasizes physician awareness, assessment, treatment, and acknowledgement of common cardiovascular conditions.
-Graded S/U.